Novelty Inside Familiarity

 - Recurring events can become predictable for veteran players.

-- Refreshing them requires novelty without losing the familiarity that makes them efficient to run and easy to understand.
+- Refreshing them requires change without losing the structure that makes them efficient to run and easy to re-enter.

-- Rewards and mechanics must motivate returning players without destabilising the economy.
+- Rewards and mechanics must give returning players a reason to care without destabilising the economy.

 My role